Updated: September, 2021

 It is specifically focused on the Django web framework and Stripe subscriptions.

 If you're a developer using a different technology stack you'll still benefit from the high-level modeling and architectural sections, but may struggle to follow along with some of the code examples, as we assume basic Python and Django knowledge.
-We also focus heavily on a Stripe integration—though much of the guide holds for Paypal, Paddle or other payment gateways.
+We also focus heavily on a Stripe integration—though much of the guide holds for Paypal, Paddle, Lemon Squeezy, or any other payment gateway.

 What you'll need